tlsfuzzer/python-ecdsa/README.md

 immediately reveal the private signing key).
 The `sk.sign()` method takes an entropy= argument which behaves the same as `SigningKey.generate(entropy=)`.

+## Deterministic Signatures

+If you call `SigningKey.sign_deterministic(data)` instead of `.sign(data)`, the code will generate a deterministic signature instead of a random one.
+This uses the algorithm from RFC6979 to safely generate a unique `k` value, derived from the private key and the message being signed.
+Each time you sign the same message with the same key, you will get the same signature (using the same `k`).

+This may become the default in a future version, as it is not vulnerable to failures of the entropy source.

 ## Examples

 Create a NIST192p keypair and immediately save both to disk: